-- (1) Benchmarks play an important role in the determination of the price of many financial instruments and financial contracts and of the measurement of performance for many investment funds.
-The contribution to and administration of benchmarks are in many cases vulnerable to manipulation and persons involved often face conflict of interests. - (2) In order to fulfil their economic role, benchmarks need to be representative of the underlying market or economic reality they reflect.
+- (1) Benchmarks play an important role in the determination of the price of many financial instruments and financial contracts and in the measurement of performance for many investment funds.
+The contribution to and administration of benchmarks are in many cases vulnerable to manipulation and persons involved often face conflicts of interest. - (2) In order to fulfil their economic role, benchmarks need to be representative of the underlying market or economic reality they intend to measure.
 Should a benchmark no longer be representative of an underlying market, such as interbank offered rates, there is a risk of negative effects on, inter alia, market integrity, the financing of households (loans and mortgages) and businesses in the Union. - (3) Risks to users, markets and the economy of the Union generally increase where the total value of financial instruments, financial contracts and investment funds referencing a specific benchmark is high.
-Regulation (EU) 2016/1011 therefore establishes different categories of benchmarks and provides for additional requirements ensuring the integrity and robustness of certain benchmarks considered as being critical, including the power of competent authorities to mandate, under certain conditions, contributions to or the administration of a critical benchmark. - (4) Commission Implementing Regulation (EU) 2016/1368 (2) established a list of critical benchmarks used in financial markets pursuant to Regulation (EU) 2016/1011. - (5) Pursuant to Article 20(1) of Regulation (EU) 2016/1011, the Commission is empowered to adopt implementing acts to establish and review at least every two years a list of critical benchmarks. - (6) In accordance with point (b) of Article 20(1) of Regulation (EU) 2016/1011, benchmarks may be included in the list of critical benchmarks where those benchmarks, inter alia, are submitted by contributors the majority of which are located in one Member State and are recognised as being critical in that Member State. - (7) On 22 January 2018, the Swedish competent authority ('Finansinspektionen') notified the European Securities and Markets Authority ('ESMA') of its proposal to recognise the Stockholm Interbank Offered Rate ('STIBOR') as a critical benchmark, under point (b) of Article 20(1) of Regulation (EU) 2016/1011, because it is critical in Sweden and it is based on submissions of contributors, the majority of which are located in Sweden. - (8) STIBOR is a reference rate based on an average of the interest rates at which a number of banks active on the Swedish money market are willing to lend unsecured funds to each other at different maturities.
-On 22 January 2018, seven banks participated in the STIBOR panel, six of which were located in Sweden and one in Denmark.
+Regulation (EU) 2016/1011 therefore establishes different categories of benchmarks and provides for additional requirements ensuring the integrity and robustness of certain benchmarks considered as being critical, including the power of competent authorities to mandate, under certain conditions, contributions to or the administration of a critical benchmark. - (4) Pursuant to Article 20(1) of Regulation (EU) 2016/1011, the Commission is empowered to adopt implementing acts to establish and review at least every two years a list of critical benchmarks. - (5) Commission Implementing Regulation (EU) 2016/1368 (2) established a list of critical benchmarks used in financial markets pursuant to Regulation (EU) 2016/1011. - (6) According to point (b) of Article 20(1) of Regulation (EU) 2016/1011, benchmarks may be included in the list of critical benchmarks where those benchmarks are based on input data submitted by contributors the majority of which are located in one Member State and are recognised as being critical in that Member State. - (7) On 10 October 2018, the Polish competent authority, Komisja Nadzoru Finansowego ('KNF'), notified the European Securities and Markets Authority ('ESMA') of its proposal to recognise the Warsaw Interbank Offered Rate ('WIBOR') as a critical benchmark, under point (b) of Article 20(1) of Regulation (EU) 2016/1011, because it is critical in Poland and it is based on submissions of contributors, all of which are located in Poland. - (8) WIBOR is a reference rate based on an average of the interest rates at which banks operating in the Polish money market are willing to lend unsecured funds to each other at different maturities.
+As of 10 October 2018, eleven banks participate in the WIBOR panel, all of which are located in Poland.